Kingdom Living Here and Now

 This must change.

-I love my brothers and sisters and I have no desire to upend their lives, but to save their lives, we all must revisit our faith and determine if we really, truly serve the One True God and His Son, determine if we are truly on the path and ultimately, whether this thing we do every Sunday, these classes we attend midweek, the “doing” that we are engaged in is truly serving God.
+I love my brothers and sisters and I have no desire to upend their lives, but to save their lives, we all must revisit our faith and determine if we really, truly serve the One True God and His Son, determine if we are truly on the path and ultimately, whether this thing we do every Sunday, these gatherings we attend midweek, the “doing” that we are engaged in, is truly serving God.
 Is it kingdom living and if not, why not?
 If we come to the conclusion that it is not, then we have an enormous obligation to get it right ourselves, and to rescue our brothers and sisters whom we love.

 Do or Are?